-- 1. Vitrified Clay, Cast Iron or Ductile Iron Install clay/cast iron/ ductile iron to plastic fernco with a short piece of PVC pipe, then install a gasketed cap on the PVC. - 2.
+- 1. Vitrified Clay, Cast Iron or Ductile Iron Install clay/cast iron/ ductile iron to plastic fernco with a short piece of PVC pipe, then install a gasketed cap on the PVC.
+The fernco shall be concrete encased prior to backfilling. - 2.
 PVC Install gasketed cap. - 3.
 ABS Install schedule 40 to 3034 gasketed coupling with inside PVC cap. - 4.
 Contact the MCSE Permits Department to schedule an inspection prior to backfilling.